 Drivers transporting pupils for a public school district must have a statement on file from a medical examiner that indicates he or she is physically qualified to operate a school bus.
 This information may be retained in the employee files as determined by the district or contractor.

 New school bus drivers must have the medical statement on file with the district or contractor prior to initial operation of a school bus.

-State law requires drivers transporting pupils for a public school district to complete training, at least 8 hours in duration, providing special instruction in school bus driving.
+NOTE: State law requires drivers transporting pupils for a public school district to complete training, at least 8 hours in duration, providing special instruction in school bus driving.
 This training must be completed annually.
 It is the responsibility of the employer or school district to verify the required training has been completed.